 As with any software, they tend to be a bit on the pricey side, especially if you're a startup and budget constraints are a daily struggle.

 Consider your current budget and how much you can allocate to a PRM.
 Then, match your budget with the key capabilities you will need in your PRM.
 Start small with just the basics - you always have the option of adding more capabilities later down the road.

 In addition, you should consider the possibility of licensing out to your partners.
 For example, there are some PRM software providers that charge per individual partner and there are others that incrementally increase once a specific number of partners sign-on.

 We know it can be a bit overwhelming, at first, to take a deep dive into the world of PRM solutions and software.
 Yet, the numerous benefits and ease-of-use are too tempting to ignore for any business with an active and growing partner program.

 Although you now have a blueprint of what PRM software is all about: its features, benefits, and even how to select one for your business, that's just the tip of the iceberg!
-If you want to see what a PRM solution can add to your business specifically, don’t hesitate to request a demo or start a free trial.
+If you want to see what a PRM solution can add to your business specifically, don’t hesitate to request a demo.
 In the meantime, you can learn all about the top five strategies for successful partner management.